Analysis | All About Proof of Stake, Ethereum’s Plan for Greener Crypto

 Where does money come from?
 Dollars are printed by the US Mint.
 For cryptocurrencies, the answer is more complicated.
-Until now, both of the most widely used digital tokens, Bitcoin and Ethereum, have only been issued to pay for tasks performed by so-called miners in what are known as proof of work systems.
+Until now, the digital tokens with the biggest market value, Bitcoin and Ether, have only been issued to pay for tasks performed by so-called miners in what are known as proof of work systems.
 It’s an approach that has drawn increasing criticism for the large amounts of energy consumed and pollution produced.
-Ethereum is switching to a different system, called proof of stake, in a process known as the Merge.
+Around Sept.
+15, Ethereum, the platform for Ether, is switching to a different system, called proof of stake, in a process known as the Merge.
 Proponents say the approach can cut Ethereum’s electricity use by 99%.

 1. What are the ‘proof of’ systems for?